-If you’re a marketer at Steve Madden, for example, you might know that your customer, Gwen, is a woman in her mid-20’s, living in Chicago.
-You might know her recent purchase history — black velvet pumps in size 7.
-You might know that she is a repeat customer, and that she most often purchases from her tablet.
+Suppose you’re a marketer at Madewell, for example.
+You might know that your customer, Gwen, is a woman in her mid-20’s, living in Chicago.
+Her recent purchase history might include buying heels in size 7.
+You might also know that she is a repeat customer and most often purchases from her tablet.

-Still, you don’t know why she bought that pair of black velvet pumps.
-You don’t know what motivated her to take an action and buy that particular pair of shoes at that particular moment.
+Still, you don’t know why she bought that pair of heels.
+You don’t know what motivated her to take action and buy that particular pair of shoes at that precise moment.

-In this post, we are going to look at how emotion and personality drive your shoppers to make buying decisions.
-And we’re going to introduce a proprietary WiderFunnel framework that is allowing us to:
+In this post, we are going to look at how emotion and buying behavior drive your shoppers to motivate them to make decisions.
+At WiderFunnel we have a proprietary framework that helps us to:

 - Identify the dominant personality types of our clients’ target customers, and

-- Create marketing experiences that resonate with these different personality types on an emotional level.
+- Create emotional marketing experiences that resonate with these different personality types.

 How people make decisions: A brief research overview

-Before we get into the framework, however, let’s look at the current research behind how people actually make buying decisions.
-Namely: Are your shoppers’ decisions driven by emotion or reason?
+Before we get into the framework, let’s look at the current research behind how people make buying decisions.
+Specifically, are your customers’ decisions triggered by emotional drivers or reason?

-This may seem like the marketer’s chicken or the egg conundrum, but consider this scenario:
+This situation may seem like the proverbial chicken or the egg problem, but consider this scenario, for example:

-You are about to purchase a new refrigerator.
-The one you have is only a year old, but it has already broken down twice.
-The repair company blames the brand’s product quality.
-They always get calls about these models.
-But the customer service line is no help.
-You know you need to just buy a new one.
+A customer is about to purchase a new refrigerator.
+The one they have is only a year old, but it has already broken down twice.
+The repair company blames the brand’s product quality—they always get calls about these models.
+The customer service line is no help.
+The customer knows they need to move ahead and buy a new one.

-You don’t want to make the same mistake twice, so you start doing some market research.
-You consult product reviews online.
-You ask the repair company for suggestions on refrigerator brands and models.
-You read about the features and benefits of each model to compare them.
+They don’t want to make the same mistake twice, so they prepare by doing some market research on available choices.
+They consult product reviews online and ask the repair company for suggestions on refrigerator brands and models.
+They read about the features and benefits of each model to compare them.

-And after careful consultation of these sources, you finally make a decision.
+And after careful consultation of these sources, they make a final decision.

-But, by the 1990s, findings in cognitive psychology, anthropology, evolutionary biology, and neurology began to challenge this assumption.
-Scientists were realizing that emotion and reason are integrated systems, rather than separate states.
-And that emotions (like fear) can prompt an action before a subject is able to cognitively process the threat.
+To offer some context, In the 1990s, findings in cognitive psychology, anthropology, evolutionary biology, and neurology began to challenge the original assumption.
+Scientists realized that emotion and reason are integrated systems rather than separate states.
+And that emotions (like fear) can prompt action before a subject can cognitively process the threat.

 The power of emotional communication

-I’m guessing that you’re leaning toward the sign with the ferocious looking dog (because most people do).
+We’re going to guess that you’re leaning toward the sign with the ferocious-looking dog (because most people do).
 But why is this sign more effective than the other?

 What makes the dog so effective?